College Depression: Why It Occurs & How to Deal With It

 Things may feel dark right now.
 It may seem as if life has lost its color.
 But those conditions are only temporary.
 You can make it through this tunnel and back into the light.
 Be easy on yourself.

 College Depression Facts

 When it comes to measuring the rates of depression in college students, statistics vary.
 But what seems clear is that serious mental health issues play a major role in many students' lives.
-In fact, it's been found that the traditional college ages of 18 to 24 are when mental health problems first start to appear in a lot of people.1 In one survey of American college and university freshmen, nearly 10 percent of students said that they frequently felt depressed.2
+In fact, it's been found that the traditional college ages of 18 to 25 are when mental health problems first start to appear in a lot of people.
+In one survey of American college and university freshmen, over 12 percent of students said that they frequently felt depressed.

-In another annual survey of college and university students in the U.S., 17.8 percent of them said that they had been diagnosed with, or treated for, depression during the past year.
-More than 39 percent of them said that they felt so depressed that it was hard to function.
-And about 12 percent of them had seriously considered suicide.3
+In another annual survey of college and university students in the U.S.—this one by the American College Health Association (ACHA)—20 percent of them said that they had been diagnosed with, or treated for, depression during the past year.
+More than 45 percent of them said that they felt so depressed that it was hard to function.
+And about 13 percent of them had seriously considered suicide.

-Plus, in addition to those college depression statistics, the same survey also revealed high rates of feelings that, if persistent, often lead to serious mental health problems.
-For example, look at how many students experienced the following emotions:3
+Plus, in addition to those college depression statistics, the same ACHA survey also revealed high rates of feelings that, if persistent, often lead to serious mental health problems.
+For example, look at how many students experienced the following emotions:

 College Suicide Rates